staticaland/boilerplate-compose/README.md

 ### Dry Run Output

-Use `--dry-run` to preview what commands will be executed:
+Use `-dry-run` to preview what commands will be executed:

 ```
 === Template: frontend ===